swikars1/email-core-frontend/README.md

    `npm run dev`

-3. Server will be on http://localhost:5173
+3. Server will be up on http://localhost:5173